paladin-t/crft/docs/slides.md

 ![](slides/slide4.png)

-Edit your scene with built-in tools.
+Edit your scene with the built-in tools.

 ## Sharing